Mylab6/PiTheremin/README.md

 I think crontab has the startup script, I'm not 100% sure.

+All the code that does anything is in KeithOS.
 You need a rotary dila , a  OLED and a Lidar sensor to get this working

 I started working on a Scematic, but didn't finish it: